-Using email marketing to nurture existing customers is one of the best ways for builders and contractors to perpetuate a customer relationship.
+Using email marketing to nurture existing customers is one of the best marketing strategies for contractors and builders to perpetuate customer relationships.
 If you redo someone’s bathroom, email marketing increases the chance that they will call you to renovate their kitchen the next year.
 Email marketing also gives you a step up with leads who aren’t ready to commit.
 When the time is right for them to get started on a project, they’ll think of you, because they’ve seen your emails.
 Mailchimp is a popular email marketing tool that businesses often use to stay in their customer’s mind.

 Builders and contractors can use digital marketing to:

 - Stay in touch with existing customers and encourage potential clients